 Beyond The Market

 Bellies full on everything from British Columbia cheese to French macaroons, the conversation and tour shifts to the markets surrounding buildings.
-On the island, you’ll find everything from craft beer to artisan brooms straight out of Harry Potter.
+On the island, you’ll find everything from craft beer and dumplings to artisan brooms straight out of Harry Potter.
 You will also find plenty of entertainment with buskers performing daily, an improv comedy club, and a theatre.
 Visitors that are looking for the full experience can even stay on the island thanks to the very popular Granville Island Hotel.

 - READ MORE: Sampling Sake in Kyoto, Japan